alumet-dev/alumet/plugins/relay/README.md

 - `address` = "[::]:\<port number>" ; [::] means that all network interfaces IPV6 are listening.
 You can configure a specific IPV6/IPV4 network interface if needed:
   - "172.16.48.8:50051" to listen on a specific IPV4 address
-  - "[fe80::a225:9fff:fe08:f874%8]:50051" to listen on a specific IPV6 address, in that case you need to specify the network interface: <IPV6 address>%<network interface>
+  - "[fe80::a225:9fff:fe08:f874%8]:50051" to listen on a specific IPV6 address, according IPV6 configuration (host-local or global), it can be mandatory or not to specify the network interface.
+If yes, then the format is: \<IPV6 address>%\<network interface>
   In the above example, the network interface is _8_ an the IPV6 address is _fe80::a225:9fff:fe08:f874_

-A usefull feature of Alumet is that you can override the address/port configured in the configuration file that the Alumet relay server should listen to with the option `--relay-in`.
+A useful feature of Alumet is that you can override the address/port with command-line option `--relay-in`.

 ```sh
 alumet-agent --relay-in 172.16.48.9:50051